ivuorinen/dotfiles/.github/README.md

 Please for the love of everything good do not use these 1:1 as your own dotfiles, fork or download the repo as a zip and go from there with your own configs.

+It would be nice if you'd add an issue linking to your fork or repo so I can see what interesing stuff you've done with it.
+Sharing is caring.

 ## Setup

 ### First time setup